agilecrm/rest-api/README.md

 ###dev/api/opportunity/{id}
 Method: DELETE

-Deletes the deal based the id specified in the url.
+- Deletes the deal based on the id specified in the url.

 ###Using curl
 ```sh